Overweight rabbit and diet

 How do I help my rabbit lose weight safely?

 Never crash-diet.
-Keep hay unlimited, adjust pellets and treats gradually with your vet's guidance, and encourage activity.
+Keep hay unlimited, adjust pellets and snacks gradually with your vet's guidance, and encourage activity.
 Sudden food restriction can trigger stasis.

 Related emergency guides